THE CODE OF GOOD EMPLOYMENT

 A. Employment status of staff All those who work on the yard are given the correct employment status.
 Whether a person is employed or self-employed is not a matter of choice.

-B. Written contracts All employees are given a Written Statement of Terms of Employment Particulars within the first 2 months of employment.
-In line with best practice, this is ideally given as soon as the employee starts work.
+B. Written contracts All employees and workers are given a Written Statement of Terms of Employment Particulars before, or on, the start date of employment.

 C. Staff handbook A comprehensive staff handbook with the legally required and recommended policies in place is either given to staff when they start the role, or they know where and how to access it.